Characterizing the Bulk-Boundary Correspondence of one-dimensional non-Hermitian interacting systems by edge entanglement entropy: Non-Hermitian Interacting SSH model

 The particle density, $|\psi_{LR}|^2=\langle \Psi_{L} |\sum_\sigma n_{i,\sigma}|\Psi_{R}\rangle$, on each sites of a interacting chain under OBC is shown in Fig. \ref{fig5}, for $U=1$ and four typical values of $\delta t$.
 At half-filling (blue dots), the distribution of particle is homogeneous over the whole lattice, no matter what values of $\delta t$ are.
-To detect the edge modes, we add or remove one particle from the half-filling case.
-The additional particle (hole) is localized near the edges when the system is in topologically non-trivial phases ($\delta t<0$) as in Fig. \ref{fig5}(a) and (b), although the amplitude of edge modes is much smaller in Fig. \ref{fig5}(b) due to the interference of non-Hermiticity.
-However, for the topologically trivial phase ($\delta t>0$), the additional particle (hole) always spreads over the entire lattices, as shown in Fig. \ref{fig5}(c) and (d).
+To detect the edge modes, we add or remove one particle from the half-filling case \cite{le.le.20}.
+The additional particle (hole) is localized near the edges when the system is in topologically non-trivial phases ($\delta t<0$) as in Fig. \ref{fig5}(a) and (b).
+The amplitude of edge mode in phase $II$ [Fig. \ref{fig5}(b)] is much smaller than that in phase $I$ due to the strong interference of non-Hermiticity, and it will decrease to zero also when $\delta t$ approaching zero.
+For the topologically trivial phases ($\delta t>0$), the additional particle (hole) always spreads over the entire lattices, as shown in Fig. \ref{fig5}(c) and (d), which means no edge modes in these phases.

-To further reveal the details on the competition between the interaction and the non-Hermiticy, we plot the comprehensive phase diagram in Fig. \ref{fig6} in the plane of $\delta t$ and $U$, according to the real and imaginary parts of second-order edge entanglement entropy $S_{2 ,edge}$.
+To further reveal the details on the competition between the interaction and the non-Hermiticity, we plot the comprehensive phase diagram in Fig. \ref{fig6} in the plane of $\delta t$ and $U$, according to the real and imaginary parts of second-order edge entanglement entropy $S_{2 ,edge}$.
 The phase diagram can still be roughly divided into four phases: the $S_{2 ,edge}$ is real for phases $I$ and $IV$, while the imaginary part of $S_{2 ,edge}$ is nonzero for phases $II$ and $III$, due to the different gap structure of energy spectrum.
 As the increase of $U$, the point-gap region, characterized by the imaginary part of $S_{2 ,edge}$ (phases $II$ and $III$ ), is narrowing and eventually disappears around $U\approx 2.0$, which forms a dome shape in the phase diagram.
-Note that the boundary of this dome is blurred and irregular, which may due to the finite size effect of calculations.
+Note that the boundary of this dome is blurred and irregular, which may due to the large quantum fluctuations here.
 When $U$ is large, the quantized value of $S_{2,edge}$ is robust, \textit{i.e.}, $S_{2,edge}$ equals to $ln 2$ and $0$ in phase $I$ and phase $IV$, respectively; see also Fig. \ref{fig4}(c).
 There is only one topological transition point at $\delta t=0$, implying that the behavior of system is similar to the Hermitian one and the BBC recovers again.